RK Metalurg Skopje: Golden Years

-Arena
+Home Ground

 RK Metalurg Skopje has its own home arena in Avtokomanda with a capacity of 1,200 seats, that is where they play their domestic matches.
 Before the construction of its sports center, RK Metalurg played their European Cup matches at SRC Kale.
 In the 2008–09 season, Metalurg started playing the EHF Champions League matches at the Boris Trajkovski arena, where the average attendance was about 5,000 people.